OctopusDeploy/blog/blog/2024-06/feature-branch-environments-with-k8s-and-octopus/index.md

 ![Creating the release in the GitHub Action](gh_action_create_release.png)

-GitHub’s syntax can be hard to decipher.
+GitHub's syntax can be hard to decipher.
 Here's what each of those options mean:

 - **Project Name**: The name of the project in Octopus.
 Pull from the environment variables defined earlier in the action. `${{ env.OCTOPUS\_PROJECT\_NAME }}`
 - **Channel**: The name of the channel in that project.
 When on the main branch use the release channel, otherwise use the feature branch channel. `${{ github.ref == 'refs/heads/main' && env.OCTOPUS\_RELEASE\_CHANNEL || env.OCTOPUS\_FEATURE\_BRANCH\_CHANNEL }}`